thibautvs/react-website-starter/README.md

 ## Design decisions

-* React as the main technology as it can be used for many purposes: websites, web apps (see [react-webapp-starter][react-webapp-starter]) and mobile apps. _Learn once, write anywhere_.
+* React as the main technology as it can be used for many purposes: websites, web apps (see [React Web App Starter][react-webapp-starter]) and mobile apps. _Learn once, write anywhere_.
 * Isomorphic website for best UX (1st page load speed) and SEO (static pre-render).
 * Static pre-render so no backend required.
 Can be hosted on Amazon S3, NGINX, shared hosting etc.
 * Webpack as it's the de facto choice for React projects and much more powerful out of the box than Browserify.
 * ES2015 via Babel.
 No brainer.
 * PostCSS as it's the most flexible and innovative approach.
-* Only essential libraries for speed optimization. jQuery, Lodash, Moment etc can be installed later on when necessary.
+* Only essential libraries for speed optimization.
+Lodash, Moment etc can be installed later on when necessary.
 * No app/vendor bundle split, leading to fewer HTTP requests as static websites usually only have a few dependencies.
 * No semicolons in JavaScript files for nicer/simpler looking code.
 Popular convention in modern projects such as [Redux][redux].
 Can be easily restored/removed via [Semi][semi].
 * To understand the project design more in depth, have a look at the [commits history][commits-history] which contains clear, small commits related